Dr. Dolittle (franchise): Dr. Dolittle: Million Dollar Mutts (2009)

+Reboot

 Dolittle (2020)

 In the 19th century England, Dr. John Dolittle lives in the solitude of his mansion, following the death of his beloved wife.
 His only companionship is a vast array of exotic animals, that come to him for help since he has the unique ability of being able to speak to them.
 When a young Queen Alexandria Victoria becomes gravely ill, and after being convinced by his animal friends that he needs to begin making human connections again, Dolittle agrees.
 Upon meeting the Queen, he discovers that she has accidentally eaten a deadly nightshade in her tea that was placed in her tea by someone to kill her.
 Leaving behind some of his animals to watch over her, Dolittle sets sail with the rest of his animal crew, on a grand adventure to a legendary island to find that has the cure.
 Along the way he evades his lifelong rival Dr. Blair Müdfly, and becomes imprisoned by his father-in-law, the pirate-king Rassouli.
 After some time the king decides to honor the memory of his daughter and sets Dolittle and his friends free, providing them with his personal ship for their journey.
 Arriving at the island, Dolittle and his animal friends find the mythical dragon known as Ginko-Who-Soars.
 Initially attacking, Ginko collapses in pain.
 Dolittle discovers blockage in her bowels from the previous invaders that she has eaten.
 With Dolittle's help, she is relieved of her pain.
 The dragon guides them to the tree that his deceased wife had once told him about, which provides Dolittle with the cure.
 He and his entourage of animals return to the Queen, just in time to save her life.
 One of his friends, a stick insect, he had left behind to watch after the Queen reveals that one of the royal chairmen named Lord Thomas Badgley, was the culprit that attempted to assassinate her with the poison in her drink.
 Queen Victoria has him arrested for treason.
 Having once again found purpose and learning to cope with the sadness he feels in coping with the passing of his wife, Dolittle reopens his animal sanctuary and officially hires his young apprentice, Tommy Stubbins.